BetterThanTomorrow/calva/README.md

 ![underline error](/assets/howto/error.png)

 ### Based off of Visual Clojure
-You think this extension looks very similar to the **visual:clojure** extension?
+You think Calva looks similar to the **visual:clojure** extension?
 It's because it is based on that one. 🤠

-This extensions then adds some tricks:
+Calva then adds some tricks:
 - Running tests through the REPL connection, and mark them in the Problems tab
   - Run namespace tests: `alt+v t`
   - Run all tests: `alt+v a`